 15. Earl White – House Heroes

 Not Paying Attention to “Days On Market”.
-Home buyers want to buy at a fair price.
+Home buyers want to buy at a fair purchase price.
 There is a tendency for prospective homeowners to look only at the sale prices of comps.
-However, this sets the buyer up for purchasing in a declining neighborhood.
-Whenever looking at a comp, buyers need to look at the “days on market”.
-Houses in the neighborhood sit on the market for a long time before selling signals low appreciation potential (or worse, an incoming depreciation).
+However, this sets the buyer up for purchasing in a declining neighbourhood.
+Whenever looking at a comp, buyers need to look at the “days on the market”.
+Houses in the neighbourhood sit on the market for a long time before selling signals low appreciation potential (or worse, an incoming depreciation).

 Only Submitting A Few Offers At List Price.
-Home buying is a numbers games.
+Home buying is a numbers game.
 You need to submit plenty of offers to find a good deal.
-That means offering on all suitable properties (even below list price).
+That means offering on all suitable properties (even below the list price).
 It is common for properties to sell well below asking.
-Follow-up once a month with the seller and re-iterate your interest.
-Soon or later, when the seller gets more reasonable, you will be one of few buyers still paying attention.
+Follow up once a month with the seller and re-iterate your interest rate.
+Soon or later, when the seller gets more reasonable, you will be one of the few buyers still paying attention.